- Sat 16 May 2020 to Sun 27 September 2020

-Focusing on mental and physical health and wellbeing, The Beaney will present a major community creative project in the context of Becket’s story and Canterbury pilgrimage.
+The Beaney will present a major exhibition in the context of Becket’s story, Canterbury pilgrimage and health & wellbeing.

 Photographs, designs and cartoons will feature portrayals in theatre and film from Henry Irving to Richard Burton, and writers including Tennyson and Eliot creating Becket’s enduring legacy as a rebel.

 The exhibition will be part of Becket 2020; a programme of events developed by partners from across the UK and a platform to commemorate the remarkable life and death of Thomas Becket.

 With loans from The British Museum, Arts Council Collection, Canterbury Cathedral, University of Kent and Photographer, Christopher Roche.